AdobeDocs/commerce-php/src/pages/developer/security/authorization.md

 to a sign-up form with fields containing previously entered information.
 These customers cannot login, and it cannot be expected for them to have the same session cookie when they follow the e-mail link.
 This issue can be solved by embedding a self-signed token inside the link that contains the "unfinished sign up data" ID and expiration datetime to protect the token from brute force attack.
-Then when customer follows the link, the Magento store would verify its signature or decrypt it, verify that token has not yet expired, and then pre-fill the form with customer data retrieved from the database by ID.
+Then when customer follows the link, the store would verify its signature or decrypt it, verify that token has not yet expired, and then pre-fill the form with customer data retrieved from the database by ID.
 If the form is not too big, then it would be possible to even avoid storing data in persistent storage, but instead embed it inside the token itself using an encrypted token to protect sensitive data.

 When the only client of a self-signed token is the application itself, it is not absolutely necessary to follow a certain standard when generating self-signed tokens, but it would be easier and more secure to utilize one, like JWT.
-The Magento framework provides a tool to help with this process.
+The application framework provides a tool to help with this process.
 See `Magento\Framework\Jwt\JwtManagerInterface` and its usage within Magento Open Source.

 An example of using `JwtManagerInterface` for the e-mail link case above: